Biographies of Contributors

 LIZ HARRIS holds an MFA in fiction writing from the University of Arkansas, where she is currently finishing an MFA in literary translation.
 She has won two Lily Peter Fellowships and the Dudley Fitz Award from the University of Arkansas Press for her translations of Italian short stories and poetry.
 Her own short stories appear or are forthcoming in Other Voices, Denver Quarterly, The Florida Review, and Many Mountains Moving, and excerpts of Giacomo's Seasons are forthcoming in Exchanges and Northwest Review.

 MARGUERITE ITAMAR HARRISON is Associate Professor of Portuguese and Brazilian Studies at Smith College.
 She has a Masters degree from the University of Texas at Austin in Latin American art history and a Ph.D. in Portuguese and Brazilian Studies from Brown University.
 She has edited Uma Cidade em Camadas, a transnational volume of essays on contemporary Brazilian writer Luiz Ruffato, published in Brazil in 2007.
 Her work on contemporary Brazilian fiction and visual culture has appeared in Brasil/Brazil, Chasqui: Journal of Latin American Literature, Latin American Literary Review, Luso-Brazilian Review, Studies in Latin American Popular Culture, Women’s Review of Books, and other publications.
-She is currently researching the work of Brazilian women filmmakers and visual artists.
+She has translated from Portuguese into English the works of Brazilian writers Astrid Cabral, Adriana Lunardi and Luiz Ruffato, among others.

 ALAMGIR HASHMI is an Anglophone poet, translator, and critic.
 His work has been published in journals and collections worldwide.
 He has been Professor of English and Comparative Literature at European, American, and Asian universities.
 He has also served as a judge of the Commonwealth Writers Prize and the Neustadt International Prize for Literature.